 Here is the final result

-Full-color format isn’t usually necessary for storyboards.
+The full-color format isn’t usually necessary for storyboards.
 But when you have a client with multiple stakeholders or you need to convince the client or team of your vision, color storyboards can really elevate the presentation.

 Here are some color storyboards for an animation (yes, you need them for animated videos, as well):